Harry Potter: Hogwarts Mystery: Reception

 According to review aggregator website Metacritic Harry Potter: Hogwarts Mystery was reviewed "generally unfavourable", receiving an average score of 43 out of 100 based on reviews of 14 critics.
 Marc Hewitt from GameZebo praised the concept of a Harry Potter mobile game and stated that Hogwarts Mystery "largely lives up to the hype".
 Christine Chan from App Advice commented that Hogwarts Mystery is a "nice representation" of the world set out in Harry Potter and commended the game for letting her "live out [her] Hogwarts dreams".

 However, the frequent enticements to pay real-world money for microtransactions in the game was widely criticised.
 One notable example highlighted by critics was an early scene in which the player is subject to being strangled by a Devil's Snare, during which their energy is immediately depleted; the player must then either wait around half an hour for energy to replenish or spend real-world money to receive immediate energy instead.
 The developers later defended the scene in an interview and disregarded suggestions of its controversial nature.
 GameZebo commented that the "[r]estrictive energy system rears its head early" and commented that game needed greater pacing.
 Chan from App Advice said the timers and energy system "left a sour taste in [her] mouth."
 Emily Sowden from Pocket Gamer called the use of free-to-play mechanics "maddening" and described the experience as being "behind a paywall".

 Kotaku's Gita Jackson also commented on the game's use of these mechanics, saying, "where the game falters, is how it implements its free-to-play elements".
 Jackson interviewed one user that even took up writing Harry Potter fanfiction because they were unable to play the game as often as they wanted.
-David Jagnaeux from IGN Africa called it "awful," describing the microtransactions as "gratuitous" and stating that they "actively prevented" him from enjoying the game.
+David Jagnaeux from IGN called it "awful," describing the microtransactions as "gratuitous" and stating that they "actively prevented" him from enjoying the game.
 Keza MacDonald of The Guardian called Hogwarts Mystery "a dull game with a great concept, made unplayable by its hyper-aggressive monetisation."

 The game was awarded Best Science Fiction or Fantasy Mobile Game during the 2018 Dragon Awards.
 The game was nominated for Best Breakthrough Game during the 2019 Google Play Awards but lost to Marvel Strike Force.
 By August 2018, the game had grossed $55 million.
 It has grossed an estimated US$110 million as of March 2019.